Is Donner a good piano brand? Donner is one of the brands worth considering if you are in the market for a decent beginner piano with good value.

 Donner Musical Instrument Company

 Although it has a short history, Donner Musical Instruments became an international enterprise.
-While its factories are in China, they have warehouses worldwide, predominately in the United States (three on the West Coast and two on the East Coast), Canada, United Kindom, Germany, and Australia, which enables them to deliver its products speedily.
+While its factories are in China, they have warehouses worldwide, predominately in the United States (three on the West Coast and two on the East Coast), Canada, United Kindom, Germany, and Australia, which enables it to deliver its products speedily.

 The company’s strength is in its research and development, with a strong emphasis on product innovation.
 As a result, Donner provides some excellent digital pianos at affordable prices.